glyphsandgryphs/awesome-chatgpt-prompts/README.md

 We hope you find these prompts useful and have fun exploring AI chat models!

+### Base 44 Prompt Library

+If you are building with Base 44 and need structured, field-ready prompt patterns, explore the new [Base 44 Prompt Library](base44-prompt-library.md) for schema guidance and curated examples spanning onboarding, governance, monetization, and more.

 **[View on prompts.chat](https://prompts.chat)**

 **[View on Hugging Face](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts/)**